Core Competencies Analysis: Unlocking The Power Of Your Team

 Consider the activities you engage in as an individual or a business that are the most time- and money-consuming.

-Ask yourself if you can effectively outsource any of these items if they don’t add to a core competency.
+Ask yourself if you can effectively outsource these items if they don’t add to a core competency.
 This will free up time for you to concentrate on your core talents.

 Was this article helpful?